-Content is what makes TDWI the unrivaled leader in independent and valuable guidance for the data driven world.
+Content is what makes TDWI the unrivaled leader in independent and valuable guidance for the data-driven world.
 We encourage you to share your great ideas, insights, and lessons with our audience.
-This page is a starting point for submitting ideas for both our events as well as publications.
+This page is a starting point for submitting ideas for both our events as well as our variety of publications.

 Upcoming Submission Deadlines

 Upcoming Journal Submission Deadlines